Gameplay

 Also, 1 year passes after the completion of the Magic Research Facility, the Imperial University, the New City, the Leon Bridge, and after you defeat Noel or Dantarg if no Generation Skip has occured.

-Note: In a nutshell, during one playthrough the number of Time Jumps will range from 0 (Early Final Emperor Run) to 16 with at most just over 4000 years passed (4000(+)-Year Run), which is about 125 generations.
+Note: In a nutshell, during one playthrough the number of Time Jumps will range from 0 (Early Final Emperor Run) to 12 to reach over 4000 years (4000(+)-Year Run), which is about 93 generations.

 - All techs you sparked during the previous generation are now available for all to equip in the Dojo (the 3 training instructors, Avalon Castle, 1F, top-right).
 See the Techs page.